Psalm 15: Text

+The following table shows the Hebrew text of the Psalm with vowels, alongside the Koine Greek text in the Septuagint and the English translation from the King James Version.
+Note that the meaning can slightly differ between these versions, as the Septuagint and the Masoretic Text come from different textual traditions.
+In the Septuagint, this psalm is numbered Psalm 14.

 Uses

 Christianity

 Some see a chiastic structure of Psalms 15–24, with Psalm 19 in the center.

 Many see Jesus as the one who can climb the hill of God and dwell in God's sanctuary, with the church in Him.
 This is supported by the frequent use of the phrase "right hand [of God]" in each of Psalms 16–21, except for Psalm 19.
 The right hand of God usually refers to an act of salvation.
 This Psalm is appointed as one of the Proper Psalms for Ascension Day.

 Charles Spurgeon sees this psalm as an expectation of fruit in a believer's life.

 Without the wedding-dress of righteousness in Christ Jesus, we have no right to sit at the banquet of communion.
 Without uprightness of walk we are not fit for the imperfect church on earth, and certainly we must not hope to enter the perfect church above.